"Mount Zion Methodist Church and Her People"

 Ground was broken on the new sanctuary on September 9, 2001.
 Two massive oak trees had to be removed to make way for the site.
 These trees shaded Mount Zion members for decades as they shared in fellowship during homecoming and fellowship picnics.
 Wood from these trees was used to build the cross that hangs in front of the round stained-glass window above the pulpit in the new sanctuary.

-Thanks to God and the generous support of many Mount Zion parishioners and supporters, the new sanctuary was consecrated in front of a full sanctuary of worshippers on August 25, 2002, by the Reverend Rose Conner and District Superintendent Hope Morgan Ward.
+Thanks to God and the generous support of many Mount Zion parishioners and supporters, the new sanctuary was consecrated in front of a full sanctuary of worshipers on August 25, 2002, by the Reverend Rose Conner and District Superintendent Hope Morgan Ward.

 There are several traditions that have been in place over the years, one of them is the Annual Harvest Sale.
 Mrs. Lou Johnson shares her memories of this event in a short video below.